-Your strengths and weaknesses and your aptitude for grasping various subjects in the syllabus is vastly different from another candidate, whether it is your batchmate, or someone who has been practising for a couple of years.
+Your strengths and weaknesses and your aptitude for grasping various subjects in the syllabus are vastly different from another candidate, whether it is your batchmate or someone who has been practising for a couple of years.

 Therefore, a personalised study plan which is target-based is very important.
 How is this done?
 Usually, such a plan is created after attempting a diagnostic test with the help of someone who has coached others to successfully crack the exam.